Treat yourself to this Superfood Salad with Citrus Dressing tonight … it’s packed with healthy ingredients and tons of flavor!

 - Garnish with avocado, pumpkin seeds, and hemp hearts.

-Preparing the Quinoa + Roasting the Veggies
+Cooking the Quinoa + Roasting the Veggies

 You’ll start by cooking the quinoa.
 If you’ve never made quinoa before, check out my helpful How to Cook Quinoa post.
 The article is full of tips, and it has tons of other quinoa recipes to try, too.